Note: if you are searching for information on ‘how to charge an EV at home’, go here.

 Nightmare: Planned Charging Networks Are Not Appropriate Infrastructure.

 Public Charging Stations Are Not Appropriate Charging Infrastructure.

-Typically, charging for electric vehicles is seen as a matter of proving charging stations that replace existing replace fossil fuel stations, despite all evidence that most electric vehicle owners recharge almost exclusively at home, unless on a road trip.
+Typically, governments see providing charging for electric vehicles as a matter of replacing existing replace fossil fuel stations with EV fast charge station, despite all evidence that most electric vehicle owners recharge almost exclusively at home, unless on a road trip.

-Appropriate charging infrastructure is home and/or office charging for people for when they are not on a road trip.
+Appropriate charging infrastructure for people when based at home, not rapid charging a is home and/or office charging.
+Rapid DC charging stations appropriate for when on a road trip.

-I saw one article I will find the link to quoted 35% of Americans do not have access to charging at home.
-I find this statistic suspiciously low, and may not account for those who do have access to charging at home, but must share the one charging location between several vehicles.
+I saw one article, I will find the link, quoted 35% of Americans do not have access to charging at home.
+I find this statistic suspiciously low and may not account for those who do have access to charging at home but must share the one charging location between several vehicles.
 I certainly know that one the streets around my home, there are always a large number of cars parked on the street.
-Some homes have one off street car space, but as many as 3 or even 4 cars to the household.
-There are also areas within my city where almost no homes have any off street parking.
+Some homes have one off-street car space, but as many as 3 or even 4 cars to the household.
+There are also areas within my city where almost no homes have any off-street parking.
 Combine this with the large number of apartment dwellers without a power socket at their car space, and the numbers increase further.